developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/guide/setupEclipse/index.md

 > NOTE: If you are installing the EMDK into a standalone version of Eclipse that has the ADT plugin installed Skip to STEP #7

 	![img](/img/setup/emdkInstall09.png)
-6. Select the root folder of your ADT Bundle installation buy clicking Browse, then Click Install.
+6. Select the root folder of your ADT Bundle installation b clicking Browse, then Click Install.

 	![img](/img/setup/emdkInstall10.png)